California, Derby

 California is an inner-city area of Derby to the south west of the city in between the A516 (Uttoxeter New Road) and A5250 (Burton Road).
 It is part of the Abbey ward.

 History

 The name California first appears on local maps from the 1880s, and may derive from the California Gold Rush of 1849, but the reason for such an association is unclear.

+2 regular bus routes run through the area which are: